-Last Autumn, Newcastle’s Castle Keep played host to ‘WYTCH’, a play written by award winning writer Lee Mattinson, and produced by Twenty Seven Productions, revealing the truth behind one of Newcastle’s darkest times in history – the witch trials of 1650.
-After a sell-out run of performances, Twenty Seven are excited to be heading back to The Castle for a second time, this Autumn, to take you on a different journey to the usual factual, historical inspired productions that they are known for.
+In Autumn 2016, Newcastle’s Castle Keep played host to ‘WYTCH’, a play written by award winning writer Lee Mattinson, and produced by Twenty Seven Productions, revealing the truth behind one of Newcastle’s darkest times in history – the witch trials of 1650.
+After a sell-out run of performances, Twenty Seven are excited to be heading back to The Castle for a second time, in 2017, to take you on a different journey to the usual factual, historical inspired productions that they are known for.

 ‘Don’t Go Outside’ is set in Newcastle’s ancient fortress, in an apocalyptic, modern day world, where the audience witness the struggle of three “survivors” from the outside.
 Inspired by thrillers such as “10 Cloverfield Lane” and the hit game “The Last of Us”, “Don’t Go Outside” is a site specific, terrifyingly immersive play, exploring human nature, and what we will do to stay alive when the end of the world is very near.